Queensland body corporate Community Management Statement

-All Bodies Corporate in Queensland must have a Community Management Statement (CMS).
-A Body Corporate is a legal entity created when land is subdivided and registered under the Land Title Act to establish a Community Titles Scheme (CTS) and the associated Community Management Statement.
-Every owner of a lot in a Community Titles Scheme is a member of the Body Corporate.
-Owners do not have a choice as to whether or not they will be a Body Corporate member.
+All bodies corporate in Queensland that are regulated by the BCCM Act must have a Community Management Statement (CMS).
+A body corporate is a legal entity created when land is subdivided and registered under the Land Title Act to establish a Community Titles Scheme (CTS) and the associated Community Management Statement.
+Every owner of a lot in a Community Titles Scheme is a member of the body corporate.
+Owners do not have a choice as to whether or not they will be a body corporate member.

 What does a Community Management Statement (CMS) contain